mystsoftware/myst-help-center/application-deployment/custom.md

 MyST provides an extensible framework through declarative WLST or via custom actions to be executed at provision or deploy-time.

-Custom actions can be written in Python, Ant, Java or even Puppet manifests.
+Custom actions can be written in Python, Jython, WLST, Ant, Java or even Puppet manifests.

 ### Choosing the approach for extending MyST